DigitalTwinAiUK/PROTOTYPE/PROJECT_DOCUMENTATION.md

 - Flexbox allowed chat content to push sidebar up
 - Grid locks columns in place
 - Sidebar stays visible at all times

+**Why Custom Settings Menu?**
+- Allows user to dynamically define AI personas (Teacher, Engineer, Student) and their system prompts.
+- Enables the upload of machine-specific manuals/documents as context for the AI, significantly enhancing the demo's value.

 **Why Hardcoded API Key?**
 - Static Netlify deployment can't use environment variables at runtime